How Is Unemployment Controlled?

 When Unemployment Can't and Shouldn't Be Controlled

 A certain amount of unemployment is not controllable since at any given point in time people will be between jobs.
 This is known as frictional unemployment, and it's actually healthy for an economy.
 It allows people to feel free enough to quit a job so they can look for a better one.
 That means both employers and employees will find a good fit and be more productive.

 If unemployment is too low, then the economy is considered to be over-heated.
 At that point, inflation becomes more of a concern.
 An unemployment rate below 4 percent is considered full employment.

 In fact, a certain amount of unemployment is factored into any attempt to control inflation.
 Although economists don’t agree on specifics, it is widely accepted that a certain number of jobs must be lost to control each tenth of a percentage point of inflation.

 Structural unemployment is when there are jobs available, but the existing workers don't have the skills to fill those jobs.
 It can happen when technology changes the nature of the work itself.
 For example, personal computers replaced stenographers and typists.
-And in Silicon Valley, high tech companies have to look to India to find enough programmers to fill their needs.
+And in Silicon Valley, tech companies have to look to India to find enough programmers to fill their needs.